 Are Opossums A Pest?

 Opossums are often thought of as pests but do much good for humans.
 Although they can carry several diseases, they can be handy.

-Opossums eat a variety of food, including slugs, grubs, insects, and ticks.
-Ticks can carry Lyme disease, which is harmful to humans and carry other diseases.
-Opossums eliminate more ticks through their cat-like grooming than any other animal.
+Opossums eat food, including slugs, grubs, insects, and ticks.
+Ticks can carry Lyme disease, which is harmful to humans and carry other diseases, and opossums eliminate more ticks through their cat-like grooming than any other animal.

-Opossums are also good at keeping snakes away.
-Opossums kill and eat snakes and have a resistance to their venom.
-Researchers believe that opossums may help us develop an antivenom that could save people from snake bites and against scorpions, plant, and bacterial toxins.
-This research originated in the 1940s but was then left until the 1990s to be rediscovered.
-The antivenom is effective against the Western Diamondback rattlesnake, among many others.
+Opossums kill and eat snakes and have resistance to their venom.
+Researchers believe that opossums may help us develop an antivenom that could save people from snake bites and against scorpions and plant and bacterial toxins.
+This research originated in the 1940s but left until the 1990s to be rediscovered.
+The antivenom is effective against the Western Diamondback rattlesnake, among other snakes.

-Problems that opossums can cause are stealing pet food, living inside walls, spreading fleas to pets, and leaving feces around the property.
+Other problems that opossums can cause are stealing pet food, living inside walls, spreading fleas to pets, and spreading feces around the property.
 Opossums are nocturnal and do not like light, so they become most active at sunset.

-For an opossum in the home, a baited trap would need to be set.
+A baited trap would need to be set for an opossum in the home.
 Please check your local laws for trapping wildlife and check with the humane society for the best way to trap an opossum.
 Please remember to wear gloves when dealing with these animals due to the diseases they carry